mfijalkowska/Game-of-Life/README.md

 # Game of Life - C implementaion

-This project contains C implementation of the best-known two-dimensional cellular automaton - Game of Life which rules can be found here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
+This simple project contains C implementation of the best-known two-dimensional cellular automaton - Game of Life which rules can be found here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ## How to run
 Get a copy of this project by running the git clone command.